If there is one thing that we have learned in three years on the road, it is that you never run out of things that can go wrong!

 - Deportation – is always accompanied by another penalty and may result in your passport being stamped with ‘illegal immigrant’.
 This could affect your ability to enter other non-Schengen countries.

-- A tourist visa may be available for stays longer than 90 days in some countries.
+- A tourist, work or study visa may be available for stays longer than 90 days in some countries.
 My understanding is that the visa application must be made in your home country to the embassy or consulate of the main country that you intend to visit.
+This will allow you a longer stay in the country for which you have a visa, but the 90/180 rule applies in the rest of Schengen.
 How to Apply for a Schengen Visa.

 - If the UK leaves the EU with no deal, the government advice is to make sure that your passport is fewer than ten years old and has at least six months validity left on it for travel to Europe.